-HDFA's Board of Directors is to approve and assess the Policy's effectiveness every three years.
+HDFA's Board of Directors is to approve and assess the Policy's effectiveness every three years, after any incident and otherwise as necessary or determined by the Board.

-Responsibility for monitoring compliance with the Child Protection Policy resides with the Operations Sub-Committee and In-Country Director.
+Responsibility for monitoring compliance with the Vulnerable Person Protection Policy resides with the In-Country Director and Chairman of the Operations Sub-Committee.